1964 Winter Olympics: Calendar

 The Games were held over twelve days, from January 29 to February 9.
 Thirty-four events were on the program, an increase from the twenty-seven at Squaw Valley four years earlier.
 Three luge events (individual men and women, doubles men) were included in the Olympic program.
 Bobsled, which was absent from the 1960 Games due to the cost of building the track, returned to the Games.
 Ski jumping was divided into two events (small and large hill) and the women's 5-kilometer was added in cross-country skiing.
 Ice stock sport (Eisstockschießen), a variant of curling popular in Alpine countries, was a demonstration sport as in Garmisch-Partenkirchen in 1936.
 In total, 1,073,000 people attend the various events.
 The disciplines which attracted the most spectators were alpine skiing and ice hockey.

+† The numeral indicates the number of event finals for each sport held that day.

 Weather conditions before the Games

 In the weeks leading up to the Games, temperatures often rose above zero degrees Celsius due to the foehn, a hot, dry wind.
 There was no major snowfall for seven weeks, and the rain melted snow and ice at sports venues.
 This was the first time in around a century that the snowfall had been so low in Tyrol.
 Two weeks before the start of the Games, thousands of Austrian soldiers were mobilized to transport by truck 40,000m3 of snow from the Brenner Pass, close to the Italian border, and spread it by hand on the ski slopes.
 20,000m3 of snow was built up and 20,000 blocks of ice were transported to the bobsleigh and toboggan run.